Frequently Asked Questions

 WHAT IS REQUIRED OF A 2-unit Internship?

-084 lower division 2 unit interns must complete 60 hours of fieldwork, keep a journal and time record, complete a midterm report, and write an analytical- reflective paper with a minimum of 1250-word count, double-spaced and indented paragraphs.
+• and write a typed analytical- reflective paper with a minimum of 1500-word count, double-spaced and indented paragraphs.

 What is required of a 5-UNIT INTERNSHIP?